-The Clinical Senates will respond to requests for clinical advice on matters that will support commissioner decision making from Clinical Commissioning Groups, NHS England (Strategy and Transformation), health providers, Local Authority / Health & Wellbeing Boards and other stakeholders.
+The Clinical Senate will respond to requests for clinical advice on matters that will support decision making from Integrated Care Systems (ICS) , NHS England (Strategy and Transformation), health providers, Local Authority / Health & Wellbeing Boards and other stakeholders.

 A request for advice can be made, and accepted, at any stage of service development.
-The Clinical Senates:
+The Clinical Senate will:

-- Provide commissioners with informal clinical advice in the early stages of consideration and while options are being considered.
+- Provide ICSs with informal clinical advice in the early stages of consideration and while options are being considered.
 This advice can take several forms as:

 - sharing best practice from the pooled expertise of clinical senate members, informed by the learning of the combined clinical reviews they have undertaken.